 (Shot on a mobile, apologies for clunky zoom)

 How to do it

 Heineken Saturday takes place the middle Saturday of the Australian Open every year (mid January).
 Entry to the Heineken Beer Garden is available for all Australian Open ticket holders over 18 (minors are allowed in with the supervision of an adult).
-Ground Passes in 2014 are $50 for the day or $25 after 5pm which is exceptionally good value considering you get to see an awesome live act plus the world’s best tennis players as well.
+Ground Passes for the 2020 Australian Open start from are $49 for the day which is exceptionally good value considering you get to see an awesome live act plus the world’s best tennis players as well.
 Check out their website for the latest ticket prices.